UNDERSTANDING RESPIRATORY SYNCYTIAL VIRUS (RSV) INFECTION - liveagain

 1. Diagnosis of RSV virus infection

-Diagnosis of RSV infection can be made by sputum culture testing.
-If the differential diagnosis does not detect bacterial pneumonia or upper respiratory tract infection viruses such as Rhinovirus or bronchiolitis, it is necessary to pay attention to the possibility that the child is infected with the RSV virus.
+The diagnosis of RSV infection can be made through sputum culture testing.
+If differential diagnosis does not reveal bacterial pneumonia or other upper respiratory tract viruses such as rhinovirus or bronchiolitis, it is important to consider the possibility that the child has been infected with RSV.

-If noninfectious hypoxia, pneumonia, or asthma due to foreign body aspiration is present, differential diagnosis should be performed.
+If there is an occurrence of non-infectious hypoxia, pneumonia, or asthma due to aspiration of foreign objects, differential diagnosis should be conducted.

 1. Treatment of RSV virus infection

-In the treatment of RSV infection, there is no preventative vaccine or anti-RSV medication, so conservative treatment of symptoms is the first priority.
-Newborn cases will be treated with Ribavirin inhalation.
+In the treatment of RSV infection, there is no preventive vaccine or antiviral medication available, so conservative treatment based on symptoms is the top priority.
+For infants, Ribavirin may be administered via inhalation.

-Also for high-risk groups such as children with bronchopulmonary dysplasia or congenital heart disease, RSV virus immune globulin injections may be given in the winter to prevent infection or intramuscular injections with targeted antibodies ( monoclonal anti-RSV antibody) every month from September to March when the RSV virus spreads rapidly.
+Additionally, for high-risk groups such as children with bronchopulmonary dysplasia or congenital heart disease, RSV immune globulin can be injected during the winter to prevent infection, or monthly intramuscular injections of targeted monoclonal anti-RSV antibodies can be given from September to March when RSV is spreading rapidly.

 1. Monitor and take note of this virus

-Infants hospitalized with RSV infection were followed and found that they often developed asthma or abnormal lung function after 10 years.
-The mortality rate from lower respiratory tract infections is about 2%.
+Infants hospitalized due to RSV infection are monitored and found to have a higher incidence of asthma or abnormal lung function after 10 years.
+The mortality rate from lower respiratory infections is approximately 2%.

-The risk of death may increase due to symptoms of neurological, heart, lung, and immune disorders.
-The younger the child, the higher the risk of death from capillary bronchiolitis caused by the RSV virus.
-RSV virus is the leading cause of death in infants under 1 year old.
-The annual death rate per 100,000 infants born under 1 year of age is about 1.3 ~ 2.5 times higher than deaths due to influenza infection.
+The risk of death may increase due to symptoms related to neurological, cardiac, pulmonary, or immune disorders.
+The younger the child, the higher the risk of mortality from bronchiolitis caused by RSV.
+RSV is the leading cause of death in infants under 1 year old.
+The annual mortality rate per 100,000 infants under 1 year is about 1.3 to 2.5 times higher than that from influenza.

 Related articles